MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsDialInConferencingConfiguration.md

 ```

 ## DESCRIPTION
-**Below Content Applies To:** Lync Server 2010

-When users join (or leave) a dial-in conference, Lync Server 2010 can respond in different ways.
+When users join (or leave) a dial-in conference, Skype for Business Server can respond in different ways.
 For example, participants might be asked to record their name before they can enter the conference.
-Likewise, administrators can decide whether they want to have Lync Server announce that dial-in participants have either left or joined a conference.
+Likewise, administrators can decide whether they want to have Skype for Business Server announce that dial-in participants have either left or joined a conference.

 These conference "join behaviors" are managed using dial-in conferencing configuration settings; these settings can be configured at the global scope or at the site scope.
 (Settings configured at the site scope take precedence over settings configured at the global scope.)
-When you first install Lync Server, the only dial-in conferencing configuration settings you will have are the ones at the global scope; however, you can create new settings at the site scope by using the New-CSDialInConferencingConfiguration cmdlet.

-Who can run this cmdlet: By default, members of the following groups are authorized to run the New-CsDialInConferencingConfiguration cmdlet locally: RTCUniversalServerAdmins.
-To return a list of all the role-based access control (RBAC) roles this cmdlet has been assigned to (including any custom RBAC roles you have created yourself), run the following command from the Windows PowerShell prompt:

-Get-CsAdminRole | Where-Object  {$_.Cmdlets -match "New-CsDialInConferencingConfiguration"}

-**Below Content Applies To:** Lync Server 2013

-When users join (or leave) a dial-in conference, Lync Server can respond in different ways.
-For example, participants might be asked to record their name before they can enter the conference.
-Likewise, administrators can decide whether they want to have Lync Server announce that dial-in participants have either left or joined a conference.

-These conference "join behaviors" are managed using dial-in conferencing configuration settings; these settings can be configured at the global scope or at the site scope.
-(Settings configured at the site scope take precedence over settings configured at the global scope.)
-When you first install Lync Server, the only dial-in conferencing configuration settings you will have are the ones at the global scope; however, you can create new settings at the site scope by using the New-CSDialInConferencingConfiguration cmdlet.

-Who can run this cmdlet: By default, members of the following groups are authorized to run the New-CsDialInConferencingConfiguration cmdlet locally: RTCUniversalServerAdmins.
-To return a list of all the role-based access control (RBAC) roles this cmdlet has been assigned to (including any custom RBAC roles you have created yourself), run the following command from the Windows PowerShell prompt:

-Get-CsAdminRole | Where-Object {$_.Cmdlets -match "New-CsDialInConferencingConfiguration"}

-**Below Content Applies To:** Skype for Business Server 2015

-When users join (or leave) a dial-in conference, Skype for Business Server 2015 can respond in different ways.
-For example, participants might be asked to record their name before they can enter the conference.
-Likewise, administrators can decide whether they want to have Skype for Business Server 2015 announce that dial-in participants have either left or joined a conference.

-These conference "join behaviors" are managed using dial-in conferencing configuration settings; these settings can be configured at the global scope or at the site scope.
-(Settings configured at the site scope take precedence over settings configured at the global scope.)
-When you first install Skype for Business Server 2015, the only dial-in conferencing configuration settings you will have are the ones at the global scope; however, you can create new settings at the site scope by using the New-CSDialInConferencingConfiguration cmdlet.
+When you first install Skype for Business Server, the only dial-in conferencing configuration settings you will have are the ones at the global scope; however, you can create new settings at the site scope by using the New-CSDialInConferencingConfiguration cmdlet.

 ## EXAMPLES

-### -------------------------- Example 1 ------------------------ (Lync Server 2010)
+### -------------------------- EXAMPLE 1 --------------------------
 ```
 New-CSDialInConferencingConfiguration -Identity site:Redmond -EnableNameRecording $False
 ```